 Group 7 Social Sciences Written English examinations Applicants must provide at the time of application their original TOEFL®Test or TOEIC®Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
 The scoresheet is the Examinee's Score Record in the case of TOEFL®Test, and the Official Score Certificate in the case of TOEIC®Test.
 When submitting the TOEFL®Test Official Score Report, please ensure that U.S. ETS sends it to GSIS by the final day of application.
 (For mailing, GSIS's DI code is 2149.)
-Specialized subjects 30 August 10:00-13:00 Select one of the following categories.
+Specialized subjects 28 August 10:00-13:00 Select one of the following categories.
 Sociology: select three out of five questions from the following areas: the history of sociology, contemporary society, sociology of local community, family sociology and social research methods.
 Politics: select three out of five questions from the following areas: political consciousness, public administration, political processes, statistics and social research methods.
 Economics: select three out of five questions from the following areas: microeconomics, macroeconomics, urban and regional economics, statistics and mathematics for economics.
 As necessary, the examiner will supply calculators.
 State the name of the categories in which you wish to be examined (sociology, politics, or economics) in the application, along with the name of the specific subject (Social Sciences).
 No change in category will be allowed after the application has been submitted.
-Oral 31 August 10:00examination Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
+Oral 28 or 29 August Applicants will be notified of the exact date and start time separately. examination Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
 (PC projectors can be used.)
 The examiners will ask questions for approximately 10 minutes.
-On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size). ٠
+On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size). outine, diagrams, etc., 117 size).

-In each of the subject groups, applicants may be exempted from the written examinations according to the content of their academic transcripts.
-A TOEFL[®]Test or TOEIC[®]Test scoresheet must still be provided at the time of application for subject groups 2, 3, 4, 5, 6 and 7.
+\ In each of the subject groups, applicants may be exempted from the written examinations according to the content of their academic transcripts.
+A TOEFL®Test or TOEIC®Test scoresheet must still be provided at the time of application for subject groups 2, 3, 4, 5, 6 and 7.